Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

 )

 #nb_admonition(type: "note")[
-  This "competition" is a small scrimmage with all 6 Area 53#glossary_footnote[Area 53] and one team from AHC, a local team.
+  This "competition" is a small scrimmage with all 6 Area 53#glossary_footnote[Area 53] teams and one team from AHC, a local team.
 ]

 = Competition Goals